Signado vs Clay

 What's the difference between Signado and Clay?

-Clay is a data enrichment and workflow automation platform with 150+ data providers, designed for building custom data pipelines.
-Signado is a buying signal detection platform that monitors target companies for real-time events (funding rounds, key hires, leadership changes, company news) and generates AI-personalized outreach when signals are detected.
+Clay is a data enrichment and workflow automation platform with 150+ providers, designed for building custom data pipelines.
+Signado is signal-driven lead generation: it finds warm leads from LinkedIn comments on topics your buyers actually talk about, scores them against your ICP, surfaces 7 company signals per account via Deep Dive, and helps draft AI-personalized outreach.
 Clay answers 'what do I know about this contact?'
-Signado answers 'when should I reach out, and what should I say?'
+Signado answers 'who is commenting in my market right now, and what should I say?'

 Can I use Signado and Clay together?

-Can I build signal detection in Clay instead of using Signado?
+Can I build discovery and signals in Clay instead of using Signado?

 Does Signado provide data enrichment like Clay does?

 Keep Clay for enrichment.
-Add Signado for signals.
+Use Signado for warm leads.